EliAndrewC/l7r/setting/l7r.md

 Desperate to be able to sleep well again, Mirai carefully cleaned the blade.
 As he finished his eyes fell upon the decorative leg of a brazier in his room.
 In the flickering light it suddenly resembled the imp in his dreams!
 The freshly cleansed sword then moved by itself to lop off that decorative leg, thus freeing Mirai from his nightly torment.

 Mirai carries this sword with him at all times, strapped to his back in the manner of a barbarian.
 When in his tent it occupies a place of honor at a shrine he has built for it back at camp, but he never travels without it.
 Being a courtier and thus not able to duel, he has taken to practicing with it and has developed his own fighting style.
-He has spoken of plans to eventually make a warriors pilgrimage to join Moto Gaheris' army to better learn its techniques and adapt to other more civilized weapons, though many doubt that he will follow through on such plans, as many take this as the boastful talk of a teenager.
+He has spoken of plans to eventually make a warrior's pilgrimage to join Moto Gaheris' army to better learn its techniques and adapt to other more civilized weapons, though many doubt that he will follow through on such plans, as many take this as the boastful talk of a teenager.

 This is based on a real historical anecdote, but modern readers might not read that anecdote and think that a sword was really haunted by an imp.
 Rather, they might believe that someone had a strange dream, then saw something in the flickering shadows, then thought that they had defeated some supernatural force, and then that belief was self-reinforcing and so he found himself no longer worried about being afflicted and was therefore no longer afflicted.